microsoft/OCR-Form-Tools/README.md

 Click the Train icon on the left pane to open the Training page.
 Then click the **Train** button to begin training the model.
 Once the training process completes, you'll see the following information:

 * **Model ID** - The ID of the model that was created and trained.
 Each training call creates a new model with its own ID.
-Copy this string to a secure location; you'll need it if you want to do prediction calls through the REST API.
+Copy this string to a secure location; you'll need it if you want to do prediction/analysis calls through the REST API.
 * **Average Accuracy** - The model's average accuracy.
 You can improve model accuracy by labeling additional forms and training again to create a new model.
 We recommend starting by labeling five forms and adding more forms as needed.
 * The list of tags, and the estimated accuracy per tag.